bokats/Roomsurfing/docs/sample-state.md

     }
   },
   room_details: {
-    1: {
+    { id: 1,
-      title: "Room in guesthouse"
+      title: "Room in guesthouse",
       description: "Beautiful room in our guesthouse with private bath",
       avail_date: 04/17/2017,
       avail_date: 04/20/2017,